Lorenz Eitner: Stanford University Museum of Art

 He was made the Osgood Hooker Professor of Fine Art Emeritus at Stanford University.

 Eitner was concurrently installed as the chair of the departments of art and of architecture of Stanford University Museum of Art in 1963.
-He significantly revived the museum from its slump from the 1906 earthquake; this one done by refurbishing galleries, strengthening collections, and instituting a program of exhibitions, educational services, and publications.
+He significantly revived the museum from its slump from the 1906 earthquake; this was done by refurbishing galleries, strengthening collections, and instituting a program of exhibitions, educational services, and publications.

 Eitner used Stanford University's lack of care about the museum to act decisively, allowing fast purchases of art items.
 This, in conjunction with fundraising from a variety of small benefits, allowed the museum to flourish.
 "He realized he didn't have the money to buy de Koonings and Pollocks, but he knew the market very well and bought against the market, very anticipatorily, with the funds that he had" - Robert Flynn Johnson on Eitner's museum management practices.Eitner retired in 1989, two months before the Loma Prieta earthquake closed the museum for ten years.